CmdDaniel/Get_Moviez/README.md

-- 🔭  Below is a somewhat detailed sketch of what it does under the hood **↓**
+- 🔭  Below is a sketch of "how it looks" and "what it does" under the hood **↓**